nakim97/FLIXSTER/README.md

 If I had more time to complete the assignment, I would have written cleaner code and more readable variable/const names.
 I was a bit rusty on for loops and iterating in javascript, so my code came out a lot more dense than I thought when it could have been done more efficiently and cleaner.
 Since my code was dense and kept getting longer, I found myself adding various variable names that sounded similar to eachother.

 If I could add more features, I would have embedded movie trailers and changed the styling of the modal box.
 A more ambitious project that I'd like to keep building on is a mock website of Netflix, but instead with movie info.
 So I'd like to add more css animation effects, responsive features, and modern styling.
+I also ran into an issue with browser compatibility where my website displayed as planned on all browsers minus safari, so I would like to fix that component as well as adding more accessiblity features.

 My modal box event listener function ran into some bugs, so I would also like to write the function out more efficiently rather than having a jumble of variables/functions within functions!